joaocprofile/delphi-components/button/README.md

 How to install:

-Compile and install the package: JButton.Package.dpk Add the JcButton.pas file in the Library path
+Compile and install the package: JcButton.Package.dpk Add the JcButton.pas file in the Library path